1987 Houston mayoral election

 The 1987 Houston mayoral election took place on November 3, 1987.
 Incumbent Mayor Kathy Whitmire was re-elected to a fourth term.

 History

-Whitmire, first elected in 1981, partly from a political alliance with the Houston LGTBQ community, partly retreated from this political alliance after a political loss in 1985 on some civil rights and equal-employment charter amendment referendums.
+Whitmire, first elected in 1981 partly through a political alliance with the Houston LGTBQ community, partly retreated from this alliance after a political loss in 1985 on some civil rights and equal-employment charter amendment referendums.
 A local opposition group organized as a Straight Slate of Candidates in 1985.
 Although none of these candidates won in 1985, the 1987 election revisited LGTBQ as political battle line.
 Thus, an important political objective for the 1987 Mayoral Elections was mending this rift with local interest groups, such as the Gay Political Caucus.

 In other races, George Greanias resigned his Houston city council seat to run for Houston City Controller.
 He gained election with 62% of the vote, despite being a frequent critic of popular Mayor Kathy Whitmire.
 Receiving the second most votes was Jamie G. House, previously the assistant to outgoing City Controller, Lance Lalor.